Murder of George Harry Storrs: Murder

 The second attack, on the evening of 1 November 1909, was the fatal one.
 After "testing" the bell, George was not told by the police that they were protecting election buildings.
 At the time, there were preparations for the January 1910 general election.

 This preoccupation of the police meant that help only arrived as he was dying.
 Maggie Storrs rang the bell for the second attack and refused to attend her husband's side as he lay dying.
-Her refusal was attributed to her wish to avoid hearing a confession of infidelity from her dying husband, thereby protecting her own reputation.
-Despite witnesses reporting seeing an intruder with a gun, Storrs was stabbed to death, with 15 stabs being noted on his body.
+Her refusal was speculated to be her possible avoidance of hearing a confession of infidelity from her dying husband.
+Despite this, Maggie was very visibly shaken by her husband's murder and was reported to faint on several occasions.

+Witnesses reported seeing an intruder with a gun, but Storrs was stabbed to death, with 15 stabs being noted on his body.

 Trials

 There were two trials: the first for George's cousin, Cornelius Howard, and the second for another local man, Mark Wilde.
 Wilde was brought to the attention of investigators after he had attacked a young courting couple.
 Both Howard and Wilde were defended by barrister Edward Theophilus Nelson, a British Guianan who had graduated from St John's College, Oxford, in 1902.
 Both men were acquitted.